 Note 3: Students must complete GDS 310/GEOG 396/SOC 396 or GDS 311/GEOG 398/SOC 398 before they can enrol in GDS 400.

 Note 4: Please see the lab science requirements on the Bachelor of Arts calendar page for more information on courses that meet this requirement.

 Students may opt to use their electives to add a minor or extended minor in another discipline.

-Program regulations, which include continuance and probation, course repetition, re-admission, graduation requirements, and maximum length of time to complete program are the same as the corresponding program regulations for the Bachelor of Arts degree.
-Please see the Bachelor of Arts degree program regulations.
+Program regulations, which include continuance and probation, course repetition, readmission, graduation requirements, and maximum length of time to complete program are the same as the corresponding program regulations for the Bachelor of Arts degree.
+Please see the Bachelor of Arts degree program requirements.